Key Specs of Ford Endeavour

 Endeavour Latest Update

-Ford Endeavour Engine Specifications: The BS6 Endeavour only comes with one diesel engine - a 2.0-litre, 4-cylinder unit making 170PS of power and 420Nm of torque while mated to a 10-speed AT transmission (a first in India).
+Ford Endeavour Powertrain: Ford offers the BS6 Endeavour with one diesel engine: a 2.0-litre, 4-cylinder turbo-diesel unit producing 170PS and 420Nm while paired to a 10-speed AT transmission (a first in India).
 There is no manual transmission on offer.
 It comes with both 2WD and 4WD drivetrains.